carloberd/randomHoroscope/README.md

 This is a very simple project of mine, done to improve and use some new javascript skills and in the meantime learn to use Git and GitHub.

+**How it works**
+Acording to astrology, each zodiac sign belong to an element:
+- Aries, Leo and Sagittarius are **Fire**
+- Pisces, Cancer and Scorpio are **Water**
+- Taurus, Virgo and Capricorn are **Earth**
+- Aquarius, Gemini and Libra are **Air**
+If you look at the code, there are 24 trait in the array "elements", subdivided in groups of 6 that belongs to the elements written above.
+The program select a random trait based on your sign element.